Difficult roads often lead to beautiful destinations. The Dampier Peninsula stretches 220km north of Broome in Australia’s North West.

 Top Tip: Stop at the Whale Song Cafe for lunch, then proceed to Mercedes Cove for 2pm check-in.

 How To Get There

-The Cape Leveque road and the Middle Lagoon road are sandy, rutted, corrugated, dippy, bumpy, rocky, narrow in places, unforgiving tracks.
+The Cape Leveque and the Middle Lagoon roads are sandy, rutted, corrugated, dippy, bumpy, rocky, and narrow in places with unforgiving tracks.
 They demand respect and your full concentration- treat them with every respect.

 Don’t try to race the road, it will determine your speed.
 Drive to the conditions, and let some air out of your tyres.

 PLEASE NOTE: There was no google map of Mercedes Cove, that’s how off the grid and remote/alone you will be.
 It locates roughly between Middle Lagoon & Whale Song.
 Follow your nose and the signs.
 And it won’t take 6 hours to get there even the most cautious will arrive in 3 hours or a tad under if they drove straight through, no stops.

 - No Wi – FI & only very limited mobile reception at Mercedes Cove, for full mobile service head round to Whale Song Cafe.

 - No Pets are allowed at Mercedes Cove.

 - Check In time is 2pm / Check Out is 10am

 - Boats can be launched from the beach tyres must be deflated to 15psi